2026-05-07

 Classic black calfskin at 20mm — the most formal Willard combination.

 Tan suede at 20mm — the most relaxed leather.
-Tan suede references the worn field equipment aesthetic of the Vietnam era in a warm, casual register.
+References the worn field equipment aesthetic in a warm, casual register.

 Olive suede at 20mm — for the SPB153 olive green dial.
-Olive suede creates a fully earthy, warm military palette — the most specifically SPB153-coherent leather option.
+Creates a fully earthy, warm military palette — the most specifically SPB153-coherent leather option.

 The Seiko Prospex Cluster